LokeshKoppaka/GettingAndCLeaningData/README.md

 Step 6: Binding test and train data into a single data set.

 Step 7: Custome logic inorder to create the average  of each variable for each activity and each subject.

+While Running the program please take care of the correct directory path to the data availability.

+The Function generateTidyData takes the following parameters.

+function(WorkingDirectory, OutputFileName)
+WorkingDirectory -> is the path upto the directory UCI HAR Dataset OutputFileName -> is the file name of the Output File.

+Sample invoke -> generateTidyData("D:\\lokesh_R_programming\\Getting and cleaning Data\\Assigment_Data","finatTestData")